osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

 catkin_make
 ```

-When you build package the `rxi.world.xacro` file is processed, generating the `rxi.world` file that is installed in the system.
+When you build the package the `rxi.world.xacro` file is processed, generating the `rxi.world` file that is installed in the system.
 (To see where try  `find ~/vrx_ws -name "rxi.world"`).

 ### Modify launch file and test.